Modern Energy Production and Sustainable Use, MS

 Where do sustainable engineering and renewable energy production meet?
 How can you apply your technical engineering skills to creating solutions for complex energy systems?
 Learn to demonstrate practical, proven capabilities and interdisciplinary thinking by mastering skills related to creation, storage and use of renewable energy.

-In the MS program in modern energy production and sustainable use, students are provided with the skills and knowledge they need to address the challenges associated with the different modalities in energy production and storage.
+In the Master of Science program in modern energy production and sustainable use, students are provided with the skills and knowledge they need to address the challenges associated with the different modalities in energy production and storage.
 They are encouraged to work with instructors in the program who are conducting research.

 30 credit hours and a portfolio